Meet The Board

 Matt is a Michigan native passionate about exploring the state's natural wonders.
 He currently resides in the southeast of Michigan but frequently visits the northeastern region to indulge in his hobbies of scuba diving and kayaking.
 As a certified scuba diver and experienced kayaker, Matt deeply appreciates the beauty and diversity of Michigan's Great Lakes, both above and below the surface.

 Matt holds a Bachelor's degree in Electrical Engineering from Kettering University and an MBA from Oakland University.
 He has extensive experience in both the technical and business aspects of the engineering field.
 Additionally, he has a strong interest in leveraging technology to support the stewardship of Michigan's water and land resources.
-When Matt isn't working, he can often be found hiking or volunteering with the Friends of Negwegon State Park, a nonprofit organization dedicated to preserving Michigan's natural environment.
-Through his volunteer work, Matt has developed a deep understanding of the ecological challenges facing Michigan and the importance of community involvement in addressing them.
+When Matt isn't working, he can be found volunteering with the Friends of Negwegon State Park, a nonprofit organization dedicated to preserving Michigan's natural environment.

 Meag Schwartz